 The "eww factor" is strong when one reads current translations of Genesis 3:16.
 There's a reason for that.
 There are many errors in them.
 But God's word from the Hebrew text brings positive news!
 Read the blog posts we have prepared for you.
 See the tab at the top of this page.
-Or study research findings in our book on those troublesome passages on women and men in the Old and New Testaments.
+Or study research findings in our book Familiar "Leadership" Heresies.
+It covers seven troublesome passages on women and men in the Old and New Testaments.

 Having rediscovered the true meaning of Genesis 3:16, first we pray for change and then we say "Correct your translations!"